gferraro/fake-thermal-camera/README.md

 > ./run
 ```

-Call the create URL to create your test-mock.
+Now you can start calling server commands

 ## Current server commands
 ```
-GET http://localhost:2050/create/{device-name}?group-name={group-name}  Create a new device
+GET http://localhost:2040/create/{device-name}?group-name={group-name}  Create a new device.
+Needs to be called before any other command.
 ```

 Note that the server currently only runs one device at a time.
 Once a new device is created it is no longer possible to use old devices.